Do residents pay money to stay at The Rescue Mission?

 I’m thinking of volunteering.
 What do I need to know?

 First of all, the possibilities are endless.
 To learn more about volunteering, visit the Volunteer section of our website.
 There, you’ll be able to register to become volunteer certified, and use our interactive volunteer calendar to choose the opportunity that's right for you.
-For additional questions, contact our Volunteer Coordinator at 260.426.7357 ext.
-18, or firstname.lastname@example.org.
+For additional questions, contact our Director of Volunteer Services, Deanna Bates, at firstname.lastname@example.org.

 How are individuals referred to The Rescue Mission for services?